-Cellular senescence, a state of permanent growth arrest, has emerged as a hallmark and fundamental driver of the organism's aging.
+Cellular senescence, a state of permanent growth arrest, has emerged as a hallmark and fundamental driver of the aging of the organism.

 Cellular senescence is regulated by both genetic and epigenetic factors, not all of which are clear to science.
-There is no systematic investigation into the intervention of these genes that leads to an effective gene therapy against aging and related diseases, to extend the life span.
+There is no systematic investigation into the intervention of these genes that leads to an effective gene therapy against aging and related diseases, to extend the duration of life.

 How many aging-promoting genes are there in the human genome?
 What are the molecular mechanisms by which these genes regulate aging?
 Can gene therapy alleviate individual aging?